andrewgcodes/dooo/README.md

 # Dooo

-Dooo is a Python package for AI-assisted data analysis and task execution.
+Dooo is a Python package to make LLMs easier to use.
+There is only one function with nearly no abstraction.
+You can't use Dooo for any conversational tasks requiring message history.

 ## Installation